Baltic-Coastal-Monitoring-Team/S-LiNE/README.md

 - Adjust **minimum and maximum height filters** individually for each file.
 - Fine-tune **smoothing** for the best visual results.

+#### Algorithm details

+- Height filtering applied using user-specified Z min and Z max.
+- Manual threshold ranges for Red, Green, and Blue channels define color filtering mask.
+- Presets (Beach (sandy)) are optimized for typical dry sand / wet sand contrast for Baltic Sea.
+- Filtered points are grouped into bins along X axis.
+- In each bin, either the highest (upper) or lowest (lower) Y-coordinate is selected.
+- Gaussian smoothing is applied to stabilize shoreline geometry.
+- No automatic clustering or histogram-based thresholding is applied — user fully controls thresholds interactively.

 **Suggested settings for demo files:**

 | File | Preset | Notes |
 |:---|:---|:---|